How to Keep Love Alive Long After “I Do”!

 The first step is the easiest because it can be a part of your wedding reception.
 Gather your bridesmaids and decorate an old mason jar or small chest (size can vary depending on your preferences).
 We all need support through our life and having your bridesmaids help you is symbolistic of your friends supporting you and your marriage.
 At your reception, ask your guests to fill the jar with their wishes on your wedding day.
 Read all the messages with your partner on your honeymoon.

-Then, on your honeymoon bring another jar and create a jar together.
+Then, on your honeymoon bring another jar and create a NEW jar together.
 Decorate it with things you find on your honeymoon to remind you of fun and romantic times.
 Then, write each other a special note each day and add it to the jar.
 It can be a love note or something you love about eachother.
 Each month on your anniversary date, add another note.
 On each year-anniversary, you’ll have twelve messages to read one another inspiring love, respect, and appreciation.
 You can read one a year or all of them at once on each anniversary.

 Write a Bucket List

 Goal-setting as a couple is the ultimate way to bond long-term.
-To keep the spark alive and add some excitement to this activity, start a bucket list together!
+To keep the love alive and add some excitement to this activity, start a bucket list together!
 A real “if only” or “maybe someday” bucket list.
 Want to sail to Tahiti?
 Learn French?
 Or start a small farm?
 Dare to dream big!

 It’s amazing what we can accomplish when we write our dreams down.
 You may see some of your wildest ideas come to fruition.
 After all, you’ll have a lifetime to work toward them together!